IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 A `POST` request issued to an object with query parameter `restore` to request temporary restoration of an archived object.
 A `Content-MD5` header is required as an integrity check for the payload.

 An archived object must be restored before downloading or modifying the object.
-The lifetime of the object must be specifed, after which the temporary copy of the object will be deleted.
+The lifetime of the object must be specified, after which the temporary copy of the object is deleted.

 There can be a delay of up to 15 hours before the restored copy is available for access.
 A HEAD request can check if the restored copy is available.